fblackburn1/node-red-contrib-hubitat/README.md

     webhook events.
   * `mode`: To keep the Hubitat mode (Day, Night, ...)  state.
 It fetch the mode when deployed, then listen for webhook events
+  * `hsm`: To keep the HSM status state and interact with HSM
+  * `location`: To receive global location events
   * `config`: To setup Hubitat connection information.
 It also listen on webhook from Hubitat to dispatch events to other nodes.